 That is to say, you make a "violet honey" by allowing them to sit in your raw honey for a week or two.

-When I was in Herbal Studies School we made the honey with other herbs and flowers as well, but that it a little bit more involved.
+When we were in Herbal Studies School we made the honey with other herbs and flowers as well, but that it a little bit more involved.

-We made some recently and that's when I decided to create this page and share with you the recipe for making your own violet honey.
+We made some recently and that's when we decided to create this page and share with you the recipe for making your own violet honey.

 It is basically a simple 4 step process.